 Alexandria, Arlington, Fairfax, Woodbridge, Manassas, Loudoun, and commuter markets.

-The best buyer strategy starts before the tour.
-Get your payment, cash-to-close, search, and offer structure aligned first.
+The strongest buyer strategy starts before the tour.
+Get your payment, cash-to-close, search, offer structure, and protection plan aligned first.

 It depends on your loan type, down payment, closing costs, seller credit, grant/DPA help, taxes, insurance, HOA, and lender terms.
 That is why the first step is running real numbers before touring.